 Calmness in Seneca’s art of living

 Had Lucan incurred excessive risks by following Seneca’s philosophy?
 I think so.
-Lucan had regarded as his duty to bring down Nero’s tyranny.
-In his 49th Letter to Lucilius, Seneca had himself condemned absolute power as a source of corruption.
+Lucan had regarded it as his duty to bring down Nero’s tyranny.
+In some of his philosophical works, Seneca had condemned absolute power as a source of corruption.

 In view of his youth, I do not think that Lucan would have participated in the Pisonian Conspiracy without philosophical encouragement.
-He must have interpreted literally the call for bravery in Seneca’s 3rd Letter to Lucilius.
+Lucan must have misinterpreted the situation and overrated the success chances that bravery could offer.

 What a waste for Lucan to die when he was just twenty-six years old.
 If Lucan had interpreted Seneca’s advice correctly, he would have exercised some patience.
 Anyway, Nero did not live long afterwards, showing that the Pisonian Conspiracy had served no purpose.